 Neck Gaiter FAQ

-Still have some questions about neck warmers?
+Still have some questions about skiing and snowboarding neck warmers?
 We’ve got the answers!

 Do neck gaiters keep you cool?

 Sometimes!
 Not all neck gaiters are made to lock in heat.
 Some are designed with materials and other features to keep you cool.
 Such neck gaiters will most likely be marketed that way, so you should have no problem finding them online or in a physical store.

 How is a neck gaiter different from a balaclava?

 A balaclava, if you have never seen one, is a combination of a close-fitting hood and a face covering.
 It provides full head protection and locks in heat, which is why balaclavas are mainly used in the wintertime.
 Neck gaiters can be used in both hot and cold weather, depending on the materials, and is also fast drying and multipurpose.